FIWARE-TMForum/Business-API-Ecosystem/doc/plugins-guide.rst

 The WireCloud component plugin allows to provide the WGT file in the two ways supported by the Business API Ecosystem, that is, uploading the WGT file when creating the product and providing a URL where the platform can download the file.

-In addition, the plugin only allows the media type *WireCloud Component*.
+In addition, the plugin only allows the media type *Mashable application component*.
 Nevertheless, the plugin code uses the WGT metainfo to determine the type of the WireCloud component (Widget, Operator, or Mashup) and overrides the media type with the proper one understood by the WireCloud platform (*wirecloud/widget*, *wirecloud/operator* or *wirecloud/mashup*).